3‑D Secure authentication

 - The Directory Server forwards the request to the Access Control Server.

-- The Access Control Server sends a message with the URL for redirecting the customer to the authentication page to the payment platform through the Directory Server and the 3DS Server.
+- The Access Control Server sends a message with the customer redirection data that includes the ACS URL to the payment platform through the Directory Server and the 3DS Server.

 - The payment platform sends the customer redirection data to the web service.

-- The customer is redirected to the authentication page.
+- The web service redirects the customer to the authentication page.

 - The authentication page is displayed to the customer who then performs the actions required for authentication.